-10 Captivating Books That Portray Disease and Disability Through Fiction
+10 Captivating Fiction Books That Portray Disability and Disease

 Reading fiction can be wonderful therapy.
 It allows you to read about a character’s experience and maybe apply it to your own.
 Or it can let you escape the real world and delve into a fantasy for awhile.